Safeeya-Munawwar/Mahaweli-Tours-Holidays-Tour-Website/README.md

 - Dropdown submenus (if any) appear on hover with transitions
 - Accessible on desktop and mobile devices

-### Floating WhatsApp Button
+### Floating WhatsApp & Book Tour Buttons
-- Persistent floating WhatsApp icon at bottom-right of the page
+- Persistent buttons visible on all pages
-- Opens WhatsApp chat window with preset number/message when clicked
+- WhatsApp button opens chat with preset message/number
-- Styled for visibility without obstructing content
+- Book Tour button scrolls to booking form or opens modal for inquiries
+- Stylish, unobtrusive, and user-friendly

 ### Booking Form & EmailJS Integration
 - Users can submit tour inquiries via an easy-to-use form